OfficeDev/Teams-app-cicd-guide/doc/alternativesolution.md

-# Alternative Deployment Solutions for Teams App CI/CD Pipeline
+# Alternative Deployment Solutions for Teams app CI/CD pipeline
 You can setup CI/CD pipeline for teams app created with the Teams Toolkit using your custom approach.

 ## Custom Deployment Approach